-Conditions called sleep disorders cause changes in how you sleep.
-Your general health, safety, and enjoyment of life may be impacted by a sleep disturbance.
+Conditions called sleep disorders to cause changes in how you sleep.
+A sleep disturbance may impact your general health, safety, and enjoyment of life.
 Lack of sleep can make it more difficult for you to drive safely and raise your chance of developing other health issues.
 Excessive daytime drowsiness, uneven breathing, or increased activity during sleeping are a few indications and symptoms of sleep problems.
-An uneven sleep-wake cycle and trouble falling asleep are two more indications.
+An irregular sleep-wake cycle and trouble falling asleep are two more indications.

 The many forms of sleep problems are numerous.
-They are frequently categorized into groups that describe why they occur or how they affect you.
-Other ways to categorize sleep disorders include habits, issues with your normal sleep-wake cycles, respiratory issues, difficulties falling asleep or staying asleep, and how drowsy you feel during the day.
+They are frequently categorized into groups describing why or how they affect you.
+Other ways to categorize sleep disorders include habits, issues with your regular sleep-wake cycles, respiratory issues, difficulties falling asleep or staying asleep, and how tired you feel during the day.

-These are a few examples of typical sleep disorders:
+These are a few examples of specific sleep disorders:

-- You might suffer from insomnia if you find it difficult to fall asleep or stay asleep all night.
+• You might have insomnia if you find it difficult to fall asleep or stay asleep all night.

-- Extreme daytime drowsiness and unexpected night-time sleepiness are symptoms of the disorder narcolepsy.
+• Extreme daytime drowsiness and unexpected night-time sleepiness are symptoms of narcolepsy disorder.

-Being extremely drowsy during the day and having problems falling asleep at night are signs of sleep disorders.
-Some people have a tendency to nod off when it’s not acceptable, such when driving.
-Other signs include breathing differently than normal or having an unpleasant urge to move while you try to sleep.
+Being extremely tired during the day and having problems falling asleep at night are signs of sleep disorders.
+Some people tend to nod off when it’s unacceptable, such as when driving.
+Other signs include breathing differently than usual or having an unpleasant urge to move while you try to sleep.
 It’s also possible for sleep-related movements or experiences to be strange or upsetting.
-Another sign of sleep disturbances is an inconsistent sleep–wake cycle.
-Sleep disturbances can be diagnosed in a variety of ways.
+Another sign of sleep disturbances is an irregular sleep-wake cycle.
+We can diagnose sleep disturbances in a variety of ways.
 Once they are accurately recognized, most sleep problems may typically be adequately treated by doctors.

 Other elements that may disrupt sleep include:

-- Night shift workers frequently encounter sleep difficulties because they find it difficult to fall asleep once they begin to feel sleepy.
+• Night shift workers frequently encounter sleep difficulties because they find it difficult to fall asleep once they feel sleepy.
 Their actions are at odds with the natural cycles of their bodies.

-- Aging: A sleep disturbance of some kind affects around half of all persons over the age of 65.
-It is unclear whether the fact that older people frequently use Modalert is a result of their medications or a normal aspect of getting older.
+• Ageing: A sleep disturbance affects around half of all persons over 65.
+It is unclear whether the fact that older people frequently use Modalert is a result of their medications or a regular aspect of getting older.

 Illness that contributes to sleep disturbances